Facts about obesity in adolescence

 Have family meal time and snack times.

-Provide only healthy options for your adolescent to choose from.
+Give only healthy choices for your adolescent to choose from.
 For example, stock the refrigerator with apples or yogurt, rather than cookies and chips.

 Have the entire family become involved in a healthy eating plan, not just the adolescent who is overweight.